rbouadjenek/YouTaQA/README.md

 - django
 - matplotlib  3.2.2

-In addition, install nltk stop words by launching the linux/MacOS terminal (this project has been tested on version 3.8.0) and apply the following steps:
+In addition, you need to install nltk stop words by launching the linux/MacOS terminal (this project has been tested on version 3.8.0) and apply the following steps:
 > python
 > import nltk
 > nltk.download(stopwords)